Patient education: Autism spectrum disorder (Beyond the Basics)

 WHEN TO SEEK HELP

 Some common symptoms of autism spectrum disorder (ASD) are listed in the table (table 1).

-Parents who notice that their child has one or more symptoms of ASD should talk the child's healthcare provider.
+Parents who notice that their child has one or more symptoms of ASD should talk to the child's health care provider.
 The provider should screen the child for ASD.

 If the provider's evaluation raises red flags for ASD, the child should be referred for a complete evaluation for ASD.
-Early diagnosis and treatment of ASD can modify some autistic behaviors and improve socialization.
+Early diagnosis and treatment of ASD can modify some behaviors consistent with ASD and improve socialization.
 (See 'Autism spectrum disorder diagnosis' above.)

 Even before the complete evaluation, the child should be referred for a hearing test (if not done previously) and for early intervention services.
 Early intervention is a support and treatment system that provides appropriate therapies for children with disabilities.
 It can help to minimize delays and maximize the child's chance of reaching normal milestones in development.
 Even if the child is not diagnosed with ASD, early intervention services can help to address parents' concerns (eg, delayed language skills, temper tantrums).

 Autism spectrum disorder (ASD) cannot be cured.
 However, a health care provider can work with parents to develop a treatment plan to help the child reach his or her full potential.
 The optimal treatment plan depends upon the child's age, diagnosis, underlying medical problems, and other individual factors.

 The American Academy of Pediatrics recommends a plan that provides structure, direction, and organization for the child .
 In the United States, services are often provided through an early intervention program and then subsequently through the public school system after the age of three years, administered by the individual states.
 Information about services for children with ASD is available through the Center for Parent Information and Resources.

 Other resources for parents and providers are listed below.
 (See 'Where to get more information' below.)